App store: Precursors

-Prior to the Electronic AppWrapper which first shipped in 1992 people were used to software distributed via floppy disks or CD-ROMs, one could even download software using a web browser or command-line tools.
-Many Linux distributions and other Unix-like systems provide a tool known as a package manager, which allows a user to automatically manage the software installed on their systems (including both operating system components and third-party software) using command line toolsnew software (and the packages required for its proper operation) can be retrieved from local or remote mirrors and automatically installed in a single process.
+Prior to the Electronic AppWrapper, which first shipped in 1992, people were used to software distributed via floppy disks or CD-ROMs, one could even download software using a web browser or command-line tools.

+Many Linux distributions and other Unix-like systems provide a tool known as a package manager.
+Package managers lack the financial transactions, and are not restricted to app-level software.
+A package manager allows a user to automatically manage the software installed on their systems, including both operating system components and third-party software.
+This is often done using command line tools, but some package managers have graphical front-end software which can be used to browse available packages and perform operations, such as Synaptic (which is often used as a front-end for APT).
+New software (and the other packages required for its proper operation, called dependencies) can be retrieved from local or remote mirrors, and automatically installed, in a single process.

+Package managers predate appstores.
+In the mid-1990s, package managers developed automated dependency resolution and updates; they already kept track of program files and cleanly uninstalled packages.
+Some app stores have also developed these features.

+Package managers are used by most FOSS operating systems, for all of their software packages, not just application-level ones.
 Notable package managers in Unix-like operating systems have included FreeBSD Ports (1994), pkgsrc (1997), Debian's APT (1998), YUM, and Gentoo's Portage (which unlike most package managers, distributes packages containing source code that is automatically compiled instead of executables).
-Some package managers have graphical front-end software which can be used to browse available packages and perform operations, such as Synaptic (which is often used as a front-end for APT).